 6. John William Godward

 He eventually moved to Italy with one of his models and his family cut all ties with him afterward, resulting in only one picture of the man remaining.
 He eventually committed suicide at the age of 61, one year after returning back to England in 1921.
-His work, on the other hand, which often portrays young women in a classical setting, was executed with an extremely high level of technical mastery!
+His paintings, on the other hand, which often portray young women in a classical setting, were executed with an extremely high level of technical mastery!